 If you’re experiencing pain and loss of function in one arm, it could be due to cervical radiculopathy, which is where compression of the nerve roots in your vertebrae leads to nerve damage.
-The team at Tarpon Interventional Pain & Spine Care in West Plano, North Plano, and Addison, Texas, has a range of effective treatment interventions available for cervical radiculopathy.
+The team at Tarpon Interventional Pain & Spine Care in West Plano and North Plano, Texas, has a range of effective treatment interventions available for cervical radiculopathy.
 To learn more, schedule an appointment online or by phone today.

 Cervical radiculopathy arises due to compression of the nerve roots that sit near your cervical vertebrae.
 Nerve root damage causes pain and affects your sense of touch along the length of the nerve’s pathway, which runs down your arm and into your hand.